thomasgillis/ucx/docs/source/index.rst

 OpenUCX
 *******

-Unified Communication X (UCX) provides an optimized production proven communication framework for modern, high-bandwidth and low-latency networks.
+Unified Communication X (UCX) is an award winning __link__, optimized production proven communication framework for modern, high-bandwidth and low-latency networks.
 UCX exposes a set of abstract communication primitives which utilize the best of available hardware resources and offloads.
 These include RDMA (Infiniband and RoCE), TCP, GPUs, Shared Memory, network based hardware atomics.